pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 1. Copy the whole JSON result ( the example we have above )
 2. Go to the JSON Parser online tool : http://jsonpathfinder[.]com
+3. Paste the JSON data to parse on the left panel of the tool.
+4. You will see the tree structure appearing in the right panel.
+This one iw now easy to read for humans.
-3. Locate the variable you want to extract and copy it's full path
+5. Locate the variable you want to extract and copy it's full path
-4. in the path result we got from jsonpathfinder, replace the first letter that is an **x** by **$**.
+6. in the path result we got from jsonpathfinder, replace the first letter that is an **x** by **$**.
 And here we go !
-5. paste the **$.xxxx...path....** final filter into the JSONPATH Query edit box of the JSON Path Query activity.
+7. paste the **$.xxxx...path....** final filter into the JSONPATH Query edit box of the JSON Path Query activity.

 And that's it !